-- 1. RISE (Reinforced Instruction for Student Excellence) - Students who graduated from a United States high school within 10 years prior to enrollment will be placed into courses based on their unweighted high school Grade Point Average (GPA).
-Placement is as follows: - Students with an unweighted GPA of 2.8 or higher will be placed into gateway English and Math courses without a required corequisite support course. - Students with an unweighted GPA of 2.2 2.799 will be placed into gateway English and Math courses with a required corequisite support course. - Students with an unweighted GPA of less than 2.2 will be placed into Transition English and Math courses. - Please note that taking the RISE placement test to achieve a higher course placement is not permitted at this time. - Students who graduated from a US high school more than 10 years prior to enrollment have the option to either use their unweighted high school GPA for course placement or to take the RISE placement test. - Students who completed a high school equivalency diploma (GED or HISET) may be waived from testing if they meet the following criteria: - GED: Students who earned a GED diploma in 2014 or later (2014 series) will be waived from placement testing and placed in courses as follows: - Students who scored a 145-164 on all sections of the GED test will be placed into gateway English and Math courses with a required corequisite support course. - Students who scored a 165 or higher on all sections of the GED test will be placed into gateway English and Math courses without a required corequisite support course. - HiSET: Students who earned a HiSET diploma will be waived from placement testing if they earned a score of 15 or higher on each test section and a score of 4 or higher on the essay.
-Students who do not meet these score requirements will be required to take the placement test unless they are eligible for waivers based on other criteria. - Students who graduated from a high school outside of the United States, who earned a GED prior to 2014 or who received an Adult High School Diploma will be required to take the placement test unless they are eligible for waivers based on the other criteria listed below.
+- 1. RISE (Reinforced Instruction for Student Excellence) - Students who graduated from a United States high school or earned an Adult High School Diploma in the US will be placed into courses based on their unweighted high school Grade Point Average (GPA).
+Placement is as follows: - Students with an unweighted GPA of 2.8 or higher will be placed into gateway English and Math courses without a required corequisite support course - Students with an unweighted GPA of 2.2 2.799 will be placed into gateway English and Math courses with a required corequisite support course - Students with an unweighted GPA of less than 2.2 will be placed into Transition English and Math courses. - Students who completed a high school equivalency diploma (GED or HiSET) may be waived from testing if they meet the following criteria: - GED: Students who earned a GED diploma in 2014 or later (2014 series) will be waived from placement testing and placed in courses as follows: - Students who scored a 145-164 on all sections of the test will be placed into gateway English and Math courses with a required corequisite support course. - Students who scored a 165 or higher on all sections of the test will be placed into gateway English and Math courses without a required corequisite support course. - HiSET: Students who earned a HiSET diploma will be waived from placement testing and placed in courses as follows: - Students who scored an 8-14 on all sections of the test and a 2-3 on the essay will be placed into gateway English and Math courses with a required corequisite support course. - Students who scored a 15 or higher on all sections of the test and a 4 or higher on the essay will be placed into gateway English and Math courses without a required corequisite support course. - Students who graduated from a high school outside of the United States, or earned a GED prior to 2014 will be required to take the placement test unless they are eligible for waivers based on the other criteria listed below.